-“Using the Docker tool included in SUSE Linux Enterprise Server has enabled us to reduce the number of virtual machines we need to manage in our development environment.
+“Using the container engine from the Docker open source project tool included in SUSE Linux Enterprise Server has enabled us to reduce the number of virtual machines we need to manage in our development environment.
 We estimate that we have cut system administration costs by 10% as a result.”

 Overall, migrating to SUSE Linux Enterprise Administrator is helping STIA to free up resources, which can then be used for value-add initiatives.
 The platform also provides the scalability needed to support STIA’s rapidly growing business.